Here at Showcase Properties, we’ve come up with our best tips to help you save money on a move!

 One caution: This may not be the time to get all Marie Kondo and spend days and days looking at everything you own.
 If you’re on a tight schedule, then you may just have to do Big Picture sorting and purging, and be content with whatever progress you make.
 Moving is already stressful; don’t make it harder for yourself by having unrealistic expectations about the level of order you can impose on this process.
 Do your best, make realistic choices about what you want and don’t want, and well, get moving.

-If you have the time and energy, a pre-move garage sale can both help clear your stuff and help pay for your move!
+If you have the time and energy, a pre-move garage sale can both help you organize and declutter and help pay for your move!
 A curb alert at the end of yard sale day and a few calls to friends might get most of your discards taken care of.
 And you can certainly help others by donating items in good condition to charities, friends, co-workers, and family.
 Some charities will pick up large items or substantial donations.
 Call the Salvation Army, your local homeless shelter, or other charity-based thrift stores and see if one of them might want your donations.

 Tip #3 – Decide how much you can handle yourself or whether you want professionals to do all or part of the work.

 James Gervais, the owner of Skye Moving, LLC, (Florida Registration number IM2755), offers super savers this tip to save money.
 “Do as much as possible yourself,” he suggests.

 You might be at the stage of life where you can fit your clothes, computer, and belongings into a dozen milk crates and be done.
 But if you’ve got real furniture (meaning bulky and/or heavy), numerous packed boxes, kids to move, pets, and other household items, you might need help.
 Some questions you’ll want to answer are: